gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 }
 ```

-And now, if we run the tests again, we'll see...
+And now, if we run the tests again, we'll see…

 ```golang
 $ make test